beaconny-net/beaconny.net/index.md

 ## About

-beaconny.net is maintained by members of the <a href="http://computing.beaconny.net">Beacon Computing Club</a> as a place for local digital content and as a platform for web technology education and experimentation.
+beaconny.net is maintained by members of the <a href="http://computing.beaconny.net">Beacon Computing Forum</a> forum as a place for local digital content and as a platform for web technology education and experimentation.

 ## Services